Tractatus Logico-Philosophicus: Description and context

 The Tractatus employs an austere and succinct literary style.
 The work contains almost no arguments as such, but rather consists of declarative statements, or passages, that are meant to be self-evident.
-The statements are hierarchically numbered, with seven basic propositions at the primary level (numbered 1–7), with each sub-level being a comment on or elaboration of the statement at the next higher level (e.g., 1, 1.1, 1.11, 1.12, 1.13).
+The statements are hierarchically numbered, with seven basic propositions at the primary level (numbered 1–7), with each sublevel being a comment on or elaboration of the statement at the next higher level (e.g., 1, 1.1, 1.11, 1.12, 1.13).
 In all, the Tractatus comprises 525 numbered statements.

 The book's writing style has been described variously as aphoristic or epigrammatic.
 When Bertrand Russell suggested to Wittgenstein that he ought to provide arguments and not merely state what he thinks, Wittgenstein replied that this would spoil the book's beauty and would be like touching a flower with muddy hands.
 Wittgenstein described the writing style of the Tractatus as "highly syncopated" and in his later years he came to regret this style.
 In 1949 he told Maurice O'Connor Drury that "every sentence in the Tractatus should be seen as the heading of a chapter, needing further exposition.
 My present style is quite different; I am trying to avoid that error".

 The book was first published in German in 1921 in the 14th issue of Wilhelm Ostwald's Annalen der Naturphilosophie.
 The English translation of the Tractatus was published with an introduction by Bertrand Russell, even though Wittgenstein considered Russell's introduction superficial and a misunderstanding of his work.
 The Tractatus is dedicated to the memory of Wittgenstein's close friend David Pinsent, who was killed in a flying accident in 1918.
 Below this dedication is what he described as a "motto", a quote from Austrian writer Ferdinand Kürnberger: "and whatever a man knows, whatever is not mere rumbling and roaring that he has heard, can be said in three words" (Pears and McGuinness translation).

 Originally, in 1919, Wittgenstein had attempted to get the Tractatus published in the Austrian journal Der Brenner.
 He wrote a letter to the editor Ludwig von Ficker explaining that the point of the book was "ethical":

-….The book's point is an ethical one.
-I once meant to include in the preface a sentence which is not in fact there now but which I will write out for you here, because it will perhaps be a key to the work for you......My work consists of two parts: the one presented here plus all that I have not written.
+The book's point is an ethical one.
+I once meant to include in the preface a sentence which is not in fact there now but which I will write out for you here because it will perhaps be a key to the work for you....
+My work consists of two parts: the one presented here plus all that I have not written.
 And it is precisely this second part that is the important one.
 My book draws limits to the sphere of the ethical from the inside as it were, and I am convinced that this is the ONLY rigorous way of drawing those limits.
 In short, I believe that where many others today are just gassing, I have managed in my book to put everything firmly into place by being silent about it.